cedmandocdoc/redefining-observable/README.md

 - [JavaScript — Observables Under The Hood](https://netbasal.com/javascript-observables-under-the-hood-2423f760584)
 - [Understanding RxJS Observables and why you need them](https://blog.logrocket.com/understanding-rxjs-observables/)

 The implementation follows the same definition.
-In pseudo code form, it looks like this
+In pseudo-code form, it looks like this

 ```javascript
 const observable = next => {